Gamekeeper filmed by RSPB shooting bird of prey

 He admitted the offence under the Wildlife and Countryside Act.

-RSPB Scotland has welcomed the conviction, which comes just days after a ked kite was shot on another Highland estate.
+RSPB Scotland has welcomed the conviction, which comes just days after a red kite was shot on another Highland estate.

 The court heard police recovered two shotgun cartridges and feathers from the site of the sparrowhawk shooting.